-UNISAT-5 is the first satellite designed, built and launched by G.A.U.S.S.
-Srl, the company that inherits the experience gained with the UniSat program at the School of Aerospace Engineering of the University of Rome “La Sapienza”.
+UNISAT-5 is the first satellite designed, built and launched by GAUSS Srl, the private Company that inherits the experience gained with the UniSat program at the School of Aerospace Engineering of the University of Rome “La Sapienza”.

 The launch of UniSat-5 satellite, boarded on the Dnepr rocket, took place on 21 November 2013 from Yasny cosmodrome in Russia, marking an historical event in the world of CubeSats and nanosatellites.

 The spacecraft was inserted into a near-SSO orbit with an altitude of 634 km at 07:25:48 UTC.

 UniSat-5 carried four CubeSats:

 and four PocketQubes:

 These CubeSats and PocketQubes have all (except one, Dove-4) been released into orbit from the UNISAT-5 satellite, launched by the Dnepr rocket.

 - Launch of CubeSats using PEPPOD – PUCPSAT, I-CUBE 1,– HUMSAT-D, – Dove-4